 What is Hearsay?

-Why isn’t Hearsay Admissible?
+Why is Hearsay Inadmissible?

 - Matter of record: Properly kept records can be admitted in court in most cases.
 Government records, including court documents (even a transcript including witness testimony from past cases), are almost always admissible.
-Privately kept records are usually admissible as long as there is a qualified witness available to identify them and explain them.
+Privately kept records are usually admissible as long as a qualified witness is available to identify them and explain them.
 As long as the authenticity can be verified in some way, most records can be used in court.